Riyufuchi/Marvus-in-Cpp/README.md

 ## About

-This repository is a skill showcase where I am rewriting Marvus — originally a Java Swing application — into C++ using wxWidgets and PostgreSQL-.
+This repository is a skill showcase where I am rewriting Marvus — originally a Java Swing application — into C++ using wxWidgets and PostgreSQL.
 The project includes LaTeX documentation, and everything can be built easily with a provided Makefile.

 ## Used libraries